Oldtown in Bonner County, Idaho — The American West (Mountains)

 Categories. • Industry & Commerce • Man-Made Features • Waterways & Vessels •

 Credits.
 This page was last revised on December 4, 2017.
 This page originally submitted on November 11, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 65 times since then and 30 times this year.
+This page has been viewed 69 times since then.
 Photos: 1, 2, 3, 4, 5. submitted on November 11, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
 6, 7, 8. submitted on November 18, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
 9. submitted on November 11, 2017, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.